So, you have decided that the Goldendoodle is the perfect puppy for you. Now, it is time to discuss the cost of owning a Goldendoodle.

 - Zuke’s Natural Training Dog Treats are small and the perfect size for training.
 They don’t cost much and last forever.

 - Wellness Natural Grain Free Puppy Training Treats are another great option.
-They are specially made for puppies, and can even be broken in half to get the most use out of them.
+They are specially made for puppies and can be broken in half to maximize their use.

-- Nudges Grillers can be cut into smaller pieces and are a delicious treat to give.
+- Nudges Grillers can be cut into smaller pieces and are a delicious treat.

-- Deer Antlers for dogs are a great reward at the end of a successful training session.
+- Deer Antlers for dogs are a great reward after a successful training session.

 Common Health Issues

-Our last point to consider in the cost of owning a Goldendoodle is medical costs.
+Our last point to consider in owning a Goldendoodle is medical costs.
 Goldendoodles can be prone to several illnesses, including:

 - Hip and elbow dysplasia